 Not long ago, a 17-year-old girl named Lizzy Martinez was called out of class because she wasn’t wearing a bra, and this fact was somehow “distracting” to her classmates, most notably the boys.
 She was instructed to put on a second shirt in an attempt to cover up her breasts, and then—I kid you not—she was sent to the nurse’s office, where she was given four Band-Aids to place over her nipples.

 Yes, this actually happened.
-In a high school in America, in 2018.
+In a modern-day high school in America.
 And no, the school has no grounds to stand on.
 There is nothing in the school dress code that requires its students to wear bras.

 I was horrified when I read her story, especially as a parent, because if anyone were to humiliate my child for their appearance in this way, I would be absolutely livid.
 I was horrified, but not entirely surprised.
 You see, 22 years ago, the same exact thing happened to me.

 It was my senior year of high school, and I hadn’t been wearing a bra for months, actually.
 I was in my “hippie phase,” and I was experimenting with what the “bra-free” life was like.
 I hated the underwire on my bras anyway.
 But my reasons don’t matter.
 And neither does the fact that I actually had pretty large breasts, which some might say required a bra.